rpothin/servicebus-csharp-function-dataverse/docs/03-GitHubConfiguration.md

 | DATAVERSE_CLIENT_ID     | Client ID of the Azure AD application registration configured as an application user with permissions in the considered Dataverse / Power Platform environment configured in the Key Vault during Azure infrastructure deployment for the communication from the Azure Functions application to the Power Platform / Dataverse environment |
 | DATAVERSE_CLIENT_SECRET | Secret of the Azure AD application registration configured as an application user with permissions in the considered Dataverse / Power Platform environment configured in the Key Vault during Azure infrastructure deployment for the communication from the Azure Functions application to the Power Platform / Dataverse environment    |

+> **Note**
+> Now you can run again the `azd pipeline config --auth-type federated --principal-name <service principal name>` command (*ran in the previous section*) to trigger the configured GitHub workflow.
+> Another option to triggered the configured GitHub workflow is to push a change in the `azure.yaml` file or any of the files under the following folders: `infra` or `src`

 ---

 ### [🏡 README - Documentation](../README.md#-documentation)